The 10 Best Things to Do in Gozo (All Highlights)

 As a lot of tourists are visiting Comino each day, I strongly recommend you to buy your boat tickets in advance.

-There are 5 ways to go to Comino, simply click on the orange links to book the one that suits you the best.
+There are several ways to go to Comino, simply click on the orange links to book the one that suits you the best.

 From Hondoq, in addition to the direct Comino transfer, you can also opt for a “Comino shuttle + Santa Maria caves” visit.
 It’s the perfect way to discover these beautiful sea caves and the coast of Comino!
 Simply click here to book it.